realworldocaml/book/book/gadts/README.md

   | If : bool expr * 'a expr * 'a expr -> 'a expr
 ```

-The syntax here is requires some decoding.
+The syntax here requires some decoding.
 The colon to the right of
 each tag is what tells you that this is a GADT.
 To the right of the
 colon, you'll see what looks like an ordinary function signature, and
 you can almost think of it that way; specifically, as the type